-Other politicians such as Debbie Stabenow (D-Michigan) introduced a Medicare at 50 proposal.
+Other politicians such as Debbie Stabenow (D-Michigan) introduced Medicare at 50 proposals.
 Others have proposed similar options with different age triggers and funding options.

 Despite the 4 proposed plans, the Medicare For All proposal seems to have the most motivation behind it.
 That doesn’t mean every element of the national legislation will pass.
-Like every proposed bill, negotiating and editing usually occurs before a bill becomes a law.
+Like every proposed bill, negotiating and editing usually occur before a bill becomes law.